 In The Honeymooners, Ralph threatens to hit his wife every time they have a fight.
-Those who watch the show will know that his threats were empty and he'd never carry them out, but there is no way a modern sitcom husband could get away with even an empty threat of domestic violence.
+Those who watch the show will know that his threats are empty and he wouldn't dream of carrying them out, but there is no way a modern sitcom husband could get away with even an empty threat of domestic violence.

-Due to period censorship, Lucy and Desi's bedroom has separate beds and their bathroom has no toilet.
+Due to period taboos, Lucy and Desi's bedroom has separate beds and their bathroom has no toilet.

-In episode 284 (Potato Battle), Canadian challenger Michael Noble created an appetizing lamb-and-potato dish and started to lay it out, casserole-style.
-To this American viewer's eyes, this was completely normal (and the dish looked awesome).
-The Japanese panel, on the other hand, reacted with dismay at the presentation, as if none of them had ever even seen a casserole before.
+In episode 284 (Potato Battle), Canadian challenger Michael Noble creates an appetizing lamb-and-potato dish and starts to lay it out, casserole-style.
+To this American viewer's eyes, this is completely normal (and the dish looks awesome).
+The Japanese panel, on the other hand, reacts with dismay at the presentation, as if none of them had ever even seen a casserole before.
 (Noble lost, leading many to believe it was that moment of dissonance that cost him the battle).

 Just who qualifies as "celebrities" is sometimes a bit off, too.
 Actors, singers, and athletes, sure.
 But politicians and fortune tellers?

-Similarly, the Iron Chefs seemed to get the benefit of the doubt on the original, leading to some absurd win percentages (including Kishi outright rigging battles to avoid OT by randomly docking a challenger point whenever possible).
-This went away in the American version, and the IC's winning percentages dropped since fairness trumped deference.
+Similarly, the Iron Chefs seem to get the benefit of the doubt on the original, leading to some absurd win percentages (including Kishi outright rigging battles to avoid OT by randomly docking a challenger point whenever possible).
+This went away in the American version, and the IC's winning percentages drop since fairness trumps deference.
 It makes the Japan-esque winning percentages of Batali and Symon all the more impressive.

 JAG is an interesting example showing change over the lifetime of the show.
 In early seasons, the presence of female pilots (or women in general) on warships was controversial.
 It was the subject of the pilot movie, and they had Raye "Zap" Hollitt playing one of the pilots, apparently because only a woman built like a bodybuilder could realistically be expected to survive on a warship.
 Not only would this seem dated a decade later to the audience, but female pilots and ships crew eventually became totally unremarkable within the show itself.